panmanio/panmanio.github.io/en/_posts/2021-04-22-bash-anti-if.markdown

 find . -name _config.yml ${name:+-o -name $name}
 ```

 Use alternate value.
-When `$name` is not set or null, leave it as it is.
+When `name` is not set or null, leave it as it is.
 Otherwise, replace with the alternate value.
 Results with:

 ```
 find . -name _config.yml
 ```

-or, when `$name` is set and not null:
+or, when `name` is set and not null:

 ```
 find . -name _config.yml -o -name $name